huggingface/huggingface_hub/docs/source/guides/upload.md

 Git to version the data which has its limitations:
     - The total number of files in the repo.
 It cannot exceed 1M files.
 If you are planning to upload more than 1M files, we recommend to merge the data into fewer files.
-For example, json files can be merged into a single jsonl file or large datasets can be exported as parquet.
+For example, json files can be merged into a single jsonl file or large datasets can be exported as parquet files.
     - The maximum number of files per folder.
 It cannot exceed 10k files per folder.
 A simple solution for that is to create a repository structure that uses subdirectories.
 A repo with 1k folder from `000/` to `999/` each one of them containing at most 1000 files is already enough.